getsentry/sentry.engineering/data/blog/publishing-binaries-on-npm.md

        └── cli
    ```

-Now we're done.
+This concludes setting up your packages for distributing platform-specific binaries.
-Once `my-package` is published and installed, the binaries will be downloaded alongside, and you can either access them from your JS code with the `getBinaryPath()` function or you can directly invoke the binary executables from the command line.
+Once `my-package` is published and installed, a binary will either be downloaded alongside via `optionalDependencies`, or they will be downloaded through the `postinstall` script.
+To access the binary from you JavaScript code, you can locate it with the `getBinaryPath()` function we created, and if users want to invoke the binary executable from their command line they will be able to do so.

 For a full example, take a look at the [Example Repository](https://github.com/lforst/npm-binary-example).